hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 equally important, and is is enough to optimize a relatively small subset to improve many different use cases.

 Where a year ago we announced we have a working answer to run c-extension in PyPy, we now have a clear picture of what are the performance bottlenecks, and we have developed some technical solutions to fix them.
 It is "only" a matter of tackling them, one by one.
-Most of the work was done during two sprints, for a total 2-3 person-months of work.
+It is worth noting that most of the work was done during two sprints, for a total 2-3 person-months of work.

 XXX: find a conclusion